lordryns/mite/README.md

 # mite
-Check the status of mihon/tachiyomi repositories easily with Mite.
+Check the status of mihon/tachiyomi repositories and install them easily with Mite.

 ## Application